epfl-dcsl/miralis-sosp25-artifact/README.md

 ### A quick tour of `softcore-rs`

-The Sail-to-Rust translation is not the may focus of the paper, therefore we only provide a quick overview of `softcore-rs` for the purpose of the artifact evaluation.
+The Sail-to-Rust translation is not the main focus of the paper, therefore we only provide a quick overview of `softcore-rs` for the purpose of the artifact evaluation.
 We plan to present `softcore-rs` and its application more in depth in a future work.

 At its core, `softcore-rs` is a Sail-to-Rust compiler.